ispzz/sei37-homework/pull_request_template.md

+_If you had no problems you can just leave it empty_

-- How difficult did you find this (out of 10)?
+> How difficult did you find this (out of 10)?
 0 being no problems at all, 10 being impossible

-- Was there anything that you struggled with?
+> Was there anything that you struggled with?

-- Is there any particular code you want me to look into?
+> Is there any particular code you want me to look into?

-- Is there anything that you'd like some further information on?
+> Is there anything that you'd like some further information on?

-- Roughly how long did it take?
+> Roughly how long did it take?